 Turgeon has also appeared on numerous TV shows on both local and international levels including The Nerdist for BBC America, Fan Addicts for the Reelz Network and has been featured in numerous magazines around the world.

-When he is not immersed in the world of tattoos, toys and conventions, Turgeon enjoys photography, astronomy, teaching and training in Japanese Jujitsu and spending time with his dogs, Kwinn and Kneesa.
+When he is not immersed in the world of photography, toys, tattoos and conventions, Turgeon enjoys teaching and training in Japanese Jujitsu and spending time with his dogs, Kwinn and Kneesa.